catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 Status
 ------

 This document is a *draft*.
-It is nominally "version 0.9" because it describes something that version 0.9 of `py-falderal` mostly implements.
+It is nominally "version 0.10" because it describes something that version 0.10 of `py-falderal` mostly implements.
-We will deign to note which sections of this document the current released version of `pt-falderal` implements, and which it does not.
+We will deign to note which sections of this document the current released version of `py-falderal` implements, and which it does not.
 However, this document is a work in progress, subject to change, and subject to get out of sync with `py-falderal`.
 It should not be considered to be anything except a draft until it is described as "version 1.0".